AarushSharmaa/DSA_Quick/README.md

 - If we have a declared array named as heap, we can use below methods :
 - heapify(heap), heappush(heap, x), heappop(heap), heappushpop(heap, 8), nlargest(k, heap), nsmallest(k, heap)

 # Searching

+## Key Points :
+- Binary Search Algorithm reduces search space by a larger unit as compared to Linear Scan.
+- Works in problems like First and Last Occurence, Searching in Sorted Rotated Array, Square Root, Peak Element and so on.

+# Sorting